If you’ve recently been made redundant, or lost your job mid-way through the tax year, you could be eligible for a refund from the taxman.

 Find out how much tax you can claim

-Crunching the numbers to work out how much tax you could get back isn’t easy, but the good news is that HM Revenue & Customs can help do the sums on your behalf.
+Crunching the numbers to work out how much tax you could get back isn’t easy, but the good news is that HM Revenue & Customs (HMRC) can help do the sums on your behalf.

 It’s worth getting your paperwork together before you use their online tools though – you’ll need your most recent payslip which should detail your earnings and any tax paid since the start of the tax year, along with bank statements showing details of any other income you might have received from other sources.